113ll3/Ibmclouddocscli/plugins/bx_vpn/index.md

 -i *INITIATOR_STATE*  (optional):  State of the initiator.
 Default value is `bi-directional`.

--dpd-timeout *VALUE*  (optional):  Timeout value in seconds after which the session is terminated.
+-dpd-timeout *VALUE*  (optional):  Time out value in seconds after which the session is terminated.
 Range: 6 - 86400 seconds.
 Default value is `120` seconds.

 -dpd-interval *VALUE*  (optional):  Keepalive interval in seconds.
 Send keepalive messages at the configured interval to check liveliness of the peer.
 Range: 5-86399 seconds.
 Default value is `15` seconds.